nodejitsu/jitsu/README.md

      jitsu help users
      jitsu help config

+### Aliases

+Jitsu has a built in alias system for creating shortcuts / custom command line commands.
+Adding new aliases is simple, we've created the following to get you started:

+**Quickly see current configuration:**

+    jitsu conf

+**Create a new application on Nodejitsu**

+    jitsu create <app-name>

+**Deploy application in current path to Nodejitsu**

+    jitsu deploy

+**List all applications for current user**

+    jitsu list

 ## .jitsuconf file

 All configuration data for your local `jitsu` install is located in the *.jitsuconf* file located in your home directory.
 Directly modifying this file is not really advised.
 You should be able to make all configuration changes via: